Vizzuality/cartodb-gmapsv3/README.md

 * destroy: Removes the cartodb layer from the map.
 * hide: Hide the cartodb layer from the map (For now, hide and destroy are the same, but will be replace in the future).
 * show: Show again the cartodb layer in the map.
+* isVisible: Returns if cartodb layer is visible or not.